How Much Does Natural Stone Siding Cost to Install?

 While it is an expensive siding option, there are plenty of benefits to know about natural stone siding.

-Long-lasting.
 With its durability and relatively low maintenance, natural stone will last the lifetime of your home.
+You should never need to complete another siding replacement project!

 Is Natural Stone Siding Worth the Cost?